Kurtosis: Pearson moments

 where μ_{4} is the fourth central moment and σ is the standard deviation.
 Several letters are used in the literature to denote the kurtosis.
 A very common choice is κ, which is fine as long as it is clear that it does not refer to a cumulant.
 Other choices include γ_{2}, to be similar to the notation for skewness, although sometimes this is instead reserved for the excess kurtosis.
+Pearson is systematically using β_{2}.

 The kurtosis is bounded below by the squared skewness plus 1: